CKristensen/OsloCityBikes_Analysis/README.md

 - How does weather change the behaviour of oslo bysykkel users.
 - How does red days affect the behaviour of bysykkel users
 - How does public transport strikes affect bysykkel users behaviour.

+## Next steps:
+- Get information about each bike trip distance using google distance matrix api.
+- Get scooter data from Entur in order to compare with city bike.